Categories

 The painting of ancient Romans at the time of Julius Caesar.

-To determine the height of Julius Caesar, one can look to the typical height of a male Roman during both the Republican and Imperial eras in Rome, which was around 5 feet, 5.4 inches, or 1.66 meters, with a range of between 1.63–1.70 meters.
-The average height of a female Roman was 5 feet, or 1.53 meters, with a range of 1.51–1.55 meters.
+To determine the height of Julius Caesar, one can look to the typical height of a male Roman during both the Republican and Imperial eras in Rome, which was around 5 feet, 5.4 inches, or 1.66 meters, with a range of between 5’4″ and 5’7″ (1.63–1.70 m).
+The average height of a female Roman was 5 feet, or 1.53 meters, with a range of 4’11.5″ to 5’1″ (1.51–1.55 m).

 This data is taken from the measurements of skeletons from the ancient Roman cities of Pompeii and Herculaneum.
 According to contemporary historians of Julius Caesar’s time, the dictator for life was “tall of stature.”
-Caesar is among history’s most revered characters.
-His renown stems from his exemplary character and pivotal role in Roman history.

-The average height of a Roman soldier
+The Average Height of a Roman Soldier

-The height of Julius Caesar based on the findings
+The Height of Julius Caesar Based on the Findings

 Julius Caesar and Staff.
 Julius Caesar’s portrait by Jean-Leon Gerome (1824–1904).

-The physical description of Julius Caesar
+The Physical Description of Julius Caesar

 With his alleged sword, Crocea Mors, Julius Caesar is fighting on the front line.

 The historian Suetonius, who lived between 69 and 122 AD, described Caesar in his book “The Lives of the Caesars.”
-Caesar was a tall individual with a pale complexion and strong limbs.
+According to him, Caesar was a tall individual with a pale complexion and strong limbs.
 His face was full, and he had black and lively eyes.
 Although he was generally healthy, he experienced fainting spells and nightmares in his old age and had two episodes of epilepsy during his service.

 Caesar paid close attention to his appearance, including shaving his hair and body, which drew criticism from some.
 He was particularly sensitive about baldness and would comb his hair forward to cover his forehead.
-Among the many honors Caesar received from the Senate and the public, he was particularly fond of wearing a laurel wreath, probably to cover his baldness.
+Among the many honors Julius Caesar received from the Senate and the public, he was particularly fond of wearing a laurel wreath, probably to cover his baldness.